-North Park University’s pre-professional track for art therapy is a sequence of courses and advising that will give you a solid foundation for your applications to competitive art therapy graduate programs around the country.
+North Park University’s pre-professional track for art therapy will give you a solid foundation for your applications to competitive art therapy graduate programs around the country.
 The pre-art therapy track should accompany a major—most often art or psychology—where you’ll also gain a deeper understanding of the mind and the therapeutic nature of creating art.

 Pre-art therapy students are advised by faculty from Art Department, often Kelly VanderBrug, as well as psychology professor Kezia Shirkey.
 They’ll work with you about your particular interests in art therapy, help you stay on track throughout your program at North Park, and make sure you are prepared for your applications and interviews for art therapy school.